hydux/hydux/docs/ssr.md

   @Get('*')
   async index(@Req() req: Request, @Res() res: Response) {
-    // Get the app context from client, note here we passed the path to the client router. let ctx = Client.main(req.path)
+    // Get the app context from client, note here we passed the path and query to the client router. let ctx = Client.main(req.url)
     // Rendering it to html, this will also run all initial commands. let html = await ctx.render()
     // Render the html and state to client